We provide and support the University's standard computer hardware.

 Operating system and workstation image

-We support a Managed Windows 10 Desktop and CentOS Linux Desktop (the latter is currently only available in workarea A0.01 and in the Mathematics Institute).
-The initial configuration of the operating system and software installed on a Windows computer is referred to as the computer ‘image’.
+We support an IDG (Information and Digital Group) Managed Windows 10 Desktop The initial configuration of the operating system and software installed on a Windows computer is referred to as the computer ‘image’.

 Remote support solution

-The ITS Help Desk and Deskside Services can connect remotely to a customer's desktop to provide assistance with their IT Managed Windows 10 Desktop computer in response to calls that have been submitted.
+The IDG Help Desk and Deskside Services can connect remotely to a customer's desktop to provide assistance with their IDG Managed Windows 10 Desktop computer in response to calls that have been submitted.

 End of life